-While thermal mass flow meters are not AGA approved to measure natural gas in custody transfer, they satisfy measuring the natural gas flow rate in applications of combustion control, greenhouse gas reporting, submetering, and real-time gas measurement in pipelines.
+While thermal mass flow meters are not AGA-approved to measure natural gas in custody transfer, they satisfy measuring the natural gas flow rate in applications of combustion control, greenhouse gas reporting, submetering, and real-time gas measurement in pipelines.

 Natural Gas Fuel

-The primary use of gas is as a fuel, and the product is also a raw material for the chemical and fertilizer industries.
+The primary use of gas is fuel, and the product is also a raw material for the chemical and fertilizer industries.
 Natural gas is also compressed (CNG) and used as a replacement for gasoline.

 Natural Gas Measurement

 The American Gas Association (AGA) is an organization representing many gas supply companies.
 AGA has developed a series of standards used for custody transfer of natural gas between users.
 It is essential for both the buyer and seller to have high accuracy measurement for custody transfer transactions.

 The AGA has developed some acceptable technologies for the custody transfer of natural gas.
 A custody transfer metering system for natural gas typically includes multiple flow meters with meter runs and flow conditioning, a flow computer, a gas chromatograph to determine the gas composition, along with supporting instrumentation and controls for metering system operation.
 These measurement systems are large and expensive.

 NG Thermal Mass Flow Meter Applications

 The AGA does not approve thermal mass flow meters for custody transfer.
 However, there are many industrial and utility applications where thermal mass flow meters are very appropriate: